entjos/academic-kickstart/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
+  title = "Statistician"
-  title = "Research coordinator" company = "Karolinska Institutet, Department of Medicine Solna, Division for Clinical Epidemiology" company_url = "https://ki.se/en/meds/kep-cancer-epidemiology-group" location = "Stockholm, Sweden" date_start = "2021-04-01"
+  company = "Karolinska Institutet, Department of Medicine Solna, Division for Clinical Epidemiology" company_url = "https://ki.se/en/meds/kep-cancer-epidemiology-group" location = "Stockholm, Sweden" date_start = "2021-04-01"
   data_end = ""
-  description = """As a research coordinator I mainly work as data handler for the <TT>LymphomaBase</TT> linkage.
-This linkages includes data from multiple Swedish registries and is used for research projects in and outside of Karolinska Institutet.
-Additionally, I work as internal statistical consultant for projects in our research group."""
+  description = """As an applied statistician, I mainly work as data handler for the <TT>LymphomaBase</TT> linkage and as statistical consultant for other research projects within the Cancerepidemiology research group at the Division for Clinical Epidemiology.
+The <TT>LymphomaBase</TT> linkage includes data on 40,000 lymphoma patiens and 400.000 comparators from the general population.
+Both lymphoma patients and comparators are linked to various national Swedish registers as well as specific Swedish quality registers."""

 [[experience]]
   title = "PhD Student"